mferri17/ros-angry-turtlesim/README.md

 **Marco Ferri - Assignment 1**

-All the tasks has been implemented.
+All the tasks have been implemented.

 ## Demo